 No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year we will tell you prior to the new benefit year.
+If the monthly plan premium changes for next year we will tell you in September and the change will take effect on Jan.
+1.